-Home Inspection Preparation With Radon Measurement Protocol
+Home Inspection Preparation With Radon Measurement

-5.)
-If the gas is not on, I can not test or operate the gas distribution system or any components powered by gas such as many heating and hot water systems.
+b.
+If the water is not on, I cannot test or operate the plumbing system or any components or fixtures that use water.

-6.)
-If the water is not on, I can not test or operate the plumbing system or any components or fixtures that use water.
+c.
+If the gas is not on, I cannot test or operate the gas distribution system or any components powered by gas such as cooking, heating, and domestic hot water systems.

 IN ORDER FOR RADON MEASUREMENT TO BE PERFORMED

-PLEASE BE SURE YOU, SALE RELATED REAL ESTATE AGENTS, THE OWNER AND ALL OCCUPANTS UNDERSTAND AND AGREE TO ALL OF THESE RADON MEASUREMENT PROTOCOLS:
+PLEASE BE SURE YOU, SALE RELATED REAL ESTATE AGENTS, THE OWNER, AND ALL OCCUPANTS UNDERSTAND AND AGREE TO ALL OF THESE RADON MEASUREMENT PROTOCOLS:

-C. Please make sure arrangements can be made for our technician to pick the canister up within the allowable two to six day time frame.
+C. Please make sure arrangements can be made for our technician to pick the canister up within the allowable two to six-day time frame.
 If the canister can not be picked up another radon measurement will have to be performed for a $125.00 retesting fee.

-D. Should ALL of the above listed conditions not be maintained for the entire time the radon canister is in the home a $ 125.00 retesting fee will apply.
+D. Should ALL of the above-listed conditions not be maintained for the entire time the radon canister is in the home a $ 125.00 retesting fee will apply.
 A $ 50.00 fee will also apply for a second trip to place the radon canister if it can not be placed during the inspection for any reason.

-If you have questions: Please call (973) 812-5100 between the hours of 8 a.m. and 8 p.m. business days and till 6 p.m. other days.
+If you have questions: Please call us at: (973) 812-5100 between the hours of 8 a.m. and 8 p.m. business days and till 6 p.m. other days.
 A trained, full-time professional will be available to answer your questions 7 days a week.